syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ## Add Children to the Docking Manager

 Docking Manager can accept any control as its children.
-Here, five content control is added as the child that is displayed with different Sides and States of the Docking Manager.
+Here, five content controls are added as the children that is displayed with different sides and states of the Docking Manager.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager">